 By the time of the Mega Man Zero series, except for the Neo Arcadia Army, The 8 Gentle Judges, The guardians and Copy-X himself, the reploids are treated as second class citizens (however, it's probable that during the rule of the original X they were both treated as equals, seeing that as that was one of X's original desires)

-Shepard similarly rebukes those who treat EDI as nothing more than a machine, such as the Illusive Man and rather surprisingly, even Dr Chakwas.
+Joker becomes emotionally attached to EDI, the ship's AI, over the course of the game.
+She eventually comes to appreciate him and returns his feelings.
+Shepard rebukes those who treat EDI as Just a Machine, such as the Illusive Man and, rather surprisingly, Dr. Chakwas.
 The latter admits that while she likes EDI and considers her a friend, she doesn't consider her a person in the same way as an organic.

 In Knights of the Old Republic, how well you treat droids contributes significantly to your Dark Side/Light Side score, especially the ever-faithful T3 unit.